Pondidum/presentations/es-serverless-slack/slides.md

 ![sns](img/crowbar-architecture-sns.png)
 Note:
 * use sns and sqs
-* sns will publish a message to multiple sqs queues
 * have one aggregate per queue
 * this enforces in-order messaage processing
 * why not do this to start with? start with mvp
+* sns is here so we can add other queues later without much changing